mittingphx/Music/demos/README.md

 # Stay Away the Sad Ones Cry

-Written by Scott Mitting and ChatGPT 4o
+Written by Scott Mitting and Seth Aevum
-Demo Performed by Suno under control by ChatGPT Recorded and released by... you?
+Demo Performed by Suno under control by Seth Aevum Recorded and released by... you?